NAB concludes arguments in Flagship corruption reference

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 Haris will present additional documents in the flagship reference before the court.
-Haris will present additional documents in the court in the flagship reference.
 The Supreme Court has directed the accountability court to conclude corruption references against Sharif family till December 24.

 Meanwhile, the judge reprimanded PML-N leaders Tariq Fazal Chaudhary and Marriyum Aurangzeb for making noise in the court.
 The judge summoned them on the rostrum as they were talking and creating noise during the hearing.
 The judge remarked, “I was thinking some illiterate people were making noise but someone told me that you are educated,” the judge said while pointing to the PML-N leaders.
 “Don’t you have respect for the court,” he asked.
 The judge directed that people having nothing to do with the case should leave the court.
 Subsequently, Marriyum Aurangzeb left the court.

 Haris will present additional documents in the flagship reference before the court.
-Haris will present additional documents in the court in the flagship reference.
 The Supreme Court has directed the accountability court to conclude corruption references against Sharif family till December 24.

 Meanwhile, the judge reprimanded PML-N leaders Tariq Fazal Chaudhary and Marriyum Aurangzeb for making noise in the court.
 The judge summoned them on the rostrum as they were talking and creating noise during the hearing.
 The judge remarked, “I was thinking some illiterate people were making noise but someone told me that you are educated,” the judge said while pointing to the PML-N leaders.
 “Don’t you have respect for the court,” he asked.
 The judge directed that people having nothing to do with the case should leave the court.
 Subsequently, Marriyum Aurangzeb left the court.